sjmikler/pytorch-symbolic/docs/advanced_topics.md

 * `torch.nn.Conv2d` is PyTorch equivalent of Keras `keras.layers.Conv2d` layer
 * Input channels:
 	* In Keras we don't pass them openly - they'll be calculated automatically from the inputs
-	* In Pytorch Symbolic we also calculate them automatically using `x.C`, but we pass them openly as an argument
+	* In Pytorch Symbolic we also calculate them automatically using `x.C`, but we pass them explicitly as an argument
 * In both frameworks `64, 3` are the number of output channels and the size of the kernel
 * Padding:
 	* We use `padding="same"` in Keras
 	* We use `padding=1` in PyTorch (for kernel size 3)
 * Activation:
 	* In Keras we simply add an argument `activation='relu'`
 	* in Pytorch Symbolic we add `torch.nn.ReLU()` as a transformation that happens after `torch.nn.Conv2d(...)`

-The example below is equivalent, but uses another way of registering layers in the network:
+The example below is equivalent, but uses the other way of registering layers in the network:

 ```python
 from torch import nn